 During the summer of 2015, the youngest boy of the family I nannied for, Mickey, was diagnosed with neuroblastoma, a rare and aggressive cancer found in children.
 He was only three and a half years old.

 I began watching Mickey when he was only a year old.
 He loved food, but he especially loved pink and yellow starbursts.
 He was addicted to watching old reruns of Frosty the Snowman.
 He loved playing with his brothers and having dance parties and movie nights with his mom and dad.
-He had a young love for women and was known for having many girlfriends.
+By the age of two he was a ladies man and was known for having multiple girlfriends.
 Each one of us had our own nickname.
 I was gifted with the title of “future wife”.
 He used to say he wanted to marry me, but that he wasn’t ready quite yet for the commitment.
+It was a fair statement considering he had yet to go to kindergarten.

 Mickey was diagnosed with neuroblastoma, a rare and aggressive cancer found in children.
 He was only three and a half years old.